 For credit card purchases, make sure you have a card that doesn’t have a foreign transaction fee.
 Otherwise, you may pay an extra 3% or so for purchases in another currency.
 If you do use your credit card, make it a habit to check your online statement at least once a week while traveling to make sure there are no fraudulent charges.

 GET YOUR HANDS ON A STUDENT ID CARD

 Unfortunately, my UC Berkeley ID card is long gone, but I did get one from one of my friends who had an extra, sweet!
 I can’t tell you enough how many times this has come in handy, saving a few bucks here and there.
-You might even come across some larger savings!
+AND, you might even come across some larger savings!

-Luckily I was carrying around that student ID card, borrowed exclusively for these sorts of things, and instead, I paid 160 kunas which is equivalent to ~$25 USD.
+Luckily I was carrying around that student ID card, borrowed exclusively for these sorts of things, and instead, I paid 160 kunas which, at the time, was equivalent to ~$25 USD.
 That’s $15 that I was able to keep in my pocket to be spent on something else later on.

 GET YOUR HEALTH IN ORDER

 Before I said goodbye to North America for the summer, I made sure to see my primary treating physician, dentist, and eye doctor.

 I let my medical doctor know that I was going to be out of the country for at least 3 months and was able to get my prescriptions filled for 4 months so that I didn’t run out at any point during my trip.